Worthington Lakes

 Worthington Lakes is a series of three reservoirs in the north of the borough of Wigan, Greater Manchester (from south to north: Worthington, Arley and Adlington) close to nearby Standish, off the A5106 Wigan to Chorley road in the north-west of England.
 They were constructed in the early 1860s to provide the clean water required by the rapidly growing town of Wigan.

 Despite being situated in the Douglas Valley the water supply comes from the Parbold hills to the west as River Douglas was considered too polluted to be used for drinking water.
 The lakes, which are now in the ownership of United Utilities are today part of a 50 acre country park, with a nature reserve and accessible footpaths and used for informal recreation and for angling.

-A transcript of the public information notice board provided by United Utilities reads:

-By the mid 1800s the population of the Wigan area had increased to 30,000 and a crisis arose with increasing demand for clean accessible water.

-As a result, a civil engineer, Mr. Rawlinson was commissioned by the local Board of Health to inspect and survey the country around Wigan and report on options for a new water supply scheme.
-The water course chosen starts to the east of Tunley Moss, becoming Stars Brook, Hic Bibi Brook and finally Buckow Brook before flowing into the River Douglas valley.
-This was chosen as a suitable site for the Worthington Reservoirs.
-Just to the northeast of the White Crow Inn, a conduit splits off to feed the Arley and Worthington Reservoirs, while the brook itself left to feed the must northerly Adlington Reservoir.